ethereum/devp2p/discv5/discv5-theory.md

 The protocol does not define a fixed maximum total duration for a registration attempt.
-An implementation MAY abandon an attempt after a local timeout, after a configured maximum number of retries, or if the registrar is considered unusable according to local TopDisc liveness policy.
+An implementation MAY abandon an attempt after a local timeout, after a configured maximum number of retries, or if the registrar is considered unusable according to local liveness policy.

-A registration attempt fails if the registrar is unreachable, rejects the request, returns malformed responses, the registration window is missed, a local retry or timeout limit is reached, or the registrar is otherwise considered unusable according to local TopDisc liveness policy.
+A registration attempt fails if the registrar is unreachable, rejects the request, returns malformed responses, the registration window is missed, a local retry or timeout limit is reached, or the registrar is otherwise considered unusable according to local liveness policy.
 On failure, the advertiser removes the registrar from the pending state for that bucket and may select another registrar.